How to prepare for private pilot checkride?

 As a bonus, I also included some tips for your practical exam day at the end of this article.

-How to pass a private pilot checkride?
+How to prepare for your private pilot checkride?

 Satisfy your check pilot with your performance on the ground and in the flight.